grow learn

 what's happening in the garden - news & events

-Summer is ending, temperatures all over the place, rain & humidity... so plants have been taking a pounding, withnew growth in spurts.
-Time to keep onto of weeds, mulch, fertilize and tend to your plants and harvest as they mature.
-Teams will be planting new crops into Team Plots in March, See our calendar of events coming op throughout the 2024 year below.
-And tap our knowledge bank to inform your next planting by seeing our proven "planting guides"and maintenance tips, Click here to visit our "How to' section and specifics for March as the days begin to shorten and temperatures vary.
-Keep your soil quaslity high with continuous composting.
-If you haven't visited the resources and planting tips on this site take a walk through February & March guides now in our "How to" section..
+have been taking a pounding, with new growth in spurts and changes in climate signals creating confusion.
+Time to keep onto weeding, mulching, fertilizing, harvesting / tidying up.
+Teams have been busy planting new crops into Team Plots and growth of those winter vitals is well underway, See our calendar of events coming up throughout the 2024 year below.
+And tap our knowledge bank to inform your next planting by seeing our proven "planting guides"and maintenance tips, Click here to visit our "How to' section and specifics for May as the days rapidly shorten and temperatures drop.
+Keep your soil quality high with continuous composting.
+If you haven't visited the resources and planting tips on this site take a walk through May & June guides now in our "How to" section..
 Regular visits to our fountain of growing knowledge can really get you some delicious results.

 with limited places for new MEMBERS.
 Now in our